 On top of a cool experience and sealed-off openings at the wrist and ankle, this is an aesthetically appealing suit for both professionals and beginner beekeepers alike.

-You won’t hear that phrase used often in beekeeping.
+You won’t hear that phrase often used in beekeeping.

 In truth, aesthetics isn’t particularly important, but if combined with a good fabric, high-quality zippers, stitching, and a good-quality veil, you have an award-winning package that offers maximum sting protection.